Meet the Board

 She is passionate about housing and has spent time raising money and doing volunteer work with communities in Tanzania.

-Naomi is currently an Income Manager for Bromford Housing but brings experience in tenancy, shared ownership, and leasehold management, tenancy support, emergency housing, and project management.
+Naomi brings experience in tenancy management, shared ownership, and leasehold management, tenancy support, emergency housing, programme and project management.

-When she isn’t working, she enjoys long walks with her golden retriever Wellington in the welsh mountains.
+When she isn’t working, she enjoys long walks with her partner and their two dogs Welly and Max.